RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

         </ol>
     </ol>

-2. Mathematics for Robotics
+2. Practical Math Tools in Python for Robotics

-    *Why include math in a software bootcamp?* While this BootCamp focuses on developing software for robots, a fundamental understanding of math is essential to grasp the algorithms behind robotic systems.
-Though not the primary focus, this section provides the necessary math foundations to complete exercises effectively and build a strong foundation for robotics engineering.
+    You’ll need a working knowledge of key mathematical tools to implement and debug the algorithms that make robots move, perceive, and plan.
+The goal of Section 2(A) is not to teach an entire math curriculum, but to equip you with just enough theory — and the right Python libraries — to tackle the coding exercises with confidence.
+In Section 2(B), we will get into the details of F1Tenth vehicle kinematics & dynamics so that you can implement the algorithms in Section 4.
     <ol type="A">
-        <li>(Something that you probably already know)</li>
+        <li>Math tools you’ll lean on every day</li>
         <ol type="a">
-            <li>Linear Algebra</li>
+            <li><a href="math/linear_algebra_numpy.md">Linear Algebra and <code>NumPy</code></a></li>
-            <li>Calculus</li>
+            <li>Calculus and <code>SymPy</code></li>
-            <li>Optimization</li>
+            <li>Optimization and <code>SciPy</code></li>
         </ol>
         <li>Robot kinematics and dynamics (for F1Tenth)</li>
         <ol type="a">